rstraub/rstraub.github.io/_posts/2022-01-17-tweaks-for-productive-terminal.md

 * **Manpage completion.** Ever wondered which flags are available for a specific CLI?
 Fish can show you inline hints and descriptions based on the [man pages](https://en.wikipedia.org/wiki/Man_page) for the command.
 * **Color support.** Fish supports 24-bit colors, which is helpful in practice.
 For instance Fish colors anything you type in the terminal, letting you know whether a command is valid (blue) or not (red) before you've even run it!
 * **Out-of-the-box experience.** Other shells can get some of these features working, but it requires a lot of tinkering.
 Fish is great out of the box and takes up minimal time to set up.
-* **Plugins.** If you do liketo tweak your shell, you can do so with Fish.
+* **Plugins.** If you do like to tweak your shell, you can do so with Fish.
 The projects [Fisher](https://github.com/jorgebucaran/fisher) or [Oh My Fish](https://github.com/oh-my-fish/oh-my-fish) offer great plugin support.
 For instance, I run a plugin that gives me a lot of sane aliases for using the git CLI.

 ![Fish showing of its features]({{ site.baseurl }}/assets/images/19-fish.gif)
 > Fish is a very capable shell